Where To Get Care

 Convenience Care Clinics

 If you are not able to see your primary care provider (PCP), a retail Convenience Care clinic can provide medical help when you need it most.
 A clinic visit is quicker and much less expensive than an emergency room visit for basic care.

 At a Convenience Care clinic, members can get a flu shot, get care for aches and pains, or get treatment for minor illnesses and injuries from a board-certified nurse practitioner.*

 Most clinics are open into the evening, 7 days a week.
 Appointments can be scheduled in advance, and walk-ins are welcome.
 Retail clinics are part of the CareSource commitment to providing convenient health care access.
 You can find these network providers through Find a Doctor, our online search tool.
 Go to Find A Doctor/Provider.
 Click on Get Started and fill out location information.
 Under the Choose Plans page, scroll to your state and filter the results under Medicare by selecting Dual Special Needs from the list.

-*physicals are not covered at the clinics; some immunizations are not covered by insurance.
+*Physicals are not covered at the clinics and some immunizations are not covered by insurance.